- Search The Registry

 - My Account

-Also in the early 1960’s, Hill joined the the Congress of Racial Equality (CORE), first as East Coast Field Secretary, then as National Program Director from 1961 to 1964.
-During those years he coordinated the Route 40 (from Baltimore to Washington, D.C) restaurant desegregation campaign, the Waldorf Astoria, A&P Stores, the Trailways Bus Company campaigns and he planned and directed the civil rights demonstration at the 1964 Republican National Convention.
-Working with Bayard Rustin, Hill built coalitions that mobilized activists from Baltimore, Chicago, Louisville, Cincinnati, Minneapolis and St. Paul.
+Also in the early 1960s, Hill joined the Congress of Racial Equality (CORE), first as East Coast Field Secretary, then as National Program Director from 1961 to 1964.
+During those years, he coordinated the Route 40 (from Baltimore to Washington, D.C.) restaurant desegregation campaign, the Waldorf Astoria, A&P Stores, and the Trailways Bus Company campaigns.
+He planned and directed the civil rights demonstration at the 1964 Republican National Convention.
+Working with Bayard Rustin, Hill built coalitions that mobilized activists from Baltimore, Chicago, Louisville, Cincinnati, Minneapolis, and St. Paul.

 He represented James Farmer Jr., the National Director of CORE, on the March on Washington Policy Board.
 From 1964 to 1967, Hill was a Legislative Representative and Civil Rights Liaison of the Industrial Union Department of the AFL-CIO.
 He also helped to coordinate Dr. Martin Luther King's six-city 1964 get-out-the-vote tour.
 He lobbied to increase the minimum wage and was in the labor delegation on the Selma-Montgomery March against racial discrimination in voting in the Deep South.
 In 1965 Hill was one of the key planners of the Joint Apprenticeship Program, sponsored by APRI and the Workers Defense League.
 This was a Recruitment and Training Program dedicated to the interest of minority participation in the building trades and construction industry.